mattvenn/zero-to-asic-www/content/post/year_update_2023.md

 featured_image: "year_update_2023.jpg"
 ---

 Hi and happy new year!
-Welcome to my year in review video of 2023.
+Welcome to my year in review post of 2023.
 We’ll revisit the biggest moments of open source semiconductors, the goals I failed and those I met, and set some new ones for 2024!

 # So, let’s start with the biggest news of 2023.